How to Save Energy in Older Houses

 Before you think about improving its energy efficiency, make sure your building is in good repair.
 The smallest defects can have a big effect on energy performance.

 - Carry out basic maintenance: A faulty gutter can lead to damp walls, which will reduce their energy efficiency.
 Make sure your gutters are clear and drainpipes are not cracked.
 Check that external ground levels adjacent to the building are not higher than any damp proof course or floor structure.
+It's also important that you do not miss out any areas and that the cause of any damp is correctly diagnosed.
+See Understanding Decay for further information.

 - Stop draughts.
 Rotting or ill-fitting windows will let in cold draughts.
 They’re rarely difficult to repair - many companies specialise in overhauling original sash windows.
 Repair is always preferable to replacement, as the windows of a building are a major part of its historic character.
 Stopping draughts can improve comfort and reduce the need for heating, saving energy and money.
 Even heavy curtains and simple draught excluders can make a difference.
 Although most heat is lost through windows and doors, chimneys and floors can be a source of draughts as well.
 See Sash Windows (this page may be useful for other types of window too) and Draught-Proofing for more information.